mc1r-variant/program-management-showcase/README.md

 A web-based tool that helps you craft clear, professional communications for different stakeholder groups.

 3. **[Tech Term Translator](https://mc1r-variant.github.io/program-management-showcase/tech-term-translator/)**
-   Converts technical jargon into stakeholder-friendly explanations.
+Converts technical jargon into stakeholder-friendly ~~"explanations"~~ silliness.

 ## ✨ Why This Repo?

  Why This Repo?
 As a program manager in tech, I believe in bridging the gap between people, process, and technology.
 These projects show how even non-engineering roles benefit from understanding and applying simple tools and code.

-*Side effects may include: actually enjoying problem-solving and discovering that coding isn't as scary as it looks!* 😄
+*Side effects may include: a new found exciting for learning and discovering that coding isn't as scary as it looks!* 😄